anveshmuppeda/kubectl-helper/fields/readme.md

 <a name="resourcesrequestcpu"></a>
 **cpu:** Specifies the initial CPU request for the container.
 It is also expressed as a decimal fraction.

+<a name="securityContext"></a>
+**securityContext:** The securityContext field is used to configure security-related settings for a container in Kubernetes.
+Specifically, the `runAsUser` and `runAsGroup` fields are part of this configuration.

+<a name="runAsUser"></a>
+**runAsUser:** This field sets the user ID that the container should run as.
+It defines the UID (User ID) for the process inside the container.
+It's a security best practice to run processes inside containers as non-root users to minimize the impact of security vulnerabilities.

+<a name="runAsGroup"></a>
+**runAsGroup:** Similar to `runAsUser`, this field sets the group ID for the process inside the container.
+It defines the GID (Group ID) for the process.

 <a name="volemeMounts"></a>
 19. **volumeMounts** : This is a list that defines the volume mounts for the container.
 Each item in the list represents a separate volume mount.